Top Cancer-Fighting Ingredients to include this Thanksgiving

 Shiitake Mushrooms

 Food for Thought: Try marinating some shiitake mushrooms and including them as a Thanksgiving side dish or prepare them into savory mushroom gravy.
-Gravy by itself does no’t provide much nutritional value, but adding mushrooms boosts health benefits.
+Gravy by itself does not provide much nutritional value, but adding mushrooms boosts health benefits.
 Plus, it makes a delicious topping on biscuits or brown rice.

 Antioxidant-rich pomegranates also can help those battling cancer.
 A study published in Cancer Prevention Research shows doctors discovered six compounds in pomegranates that may prevent breast cancer growth by blocking aromatase, an enzyme that plays a key role in most breast cancers.